tusharkaley/dos_twitter/README.md

 We have written tests for the following functionalities:
 # Tests
-- Add a user
+1. Add a user
-- Delete a user
+2. Delete a user
-- Follow a user (Subscribe to user's tweets)
+3. Follow a user
+4. Query using hashtag
-- Query using hashtag, mention
+5. Query using mentions
+6. Get all tweets
+7. Get my notifications
+8. Deliver tweets to the tweeter’s followers if they are alive
+9. Save tweets to the tweeter’s followers’ table if they are alive